wangby511/System-Design-Architecture-and-Infra/design-donation.md

 Also owns a Payment Attempt DB according to [**Payment Attempt Service**].
 Using a cron job to determine inconsistency.

+Leader node can fail and if that happens, one of the replicas will need to be promoted to be primary.
+Scenarios like split-brain should be prevented and replication lag should be monitored with metrics.

 ### Replicas

 ## Scaling